prasadnarwadkar/ASPNETCorePostgreSQL/README.md

 - Entity Framework Core
 - [PostgreSQL Driver for .NET Core](https://www.npgsql.org/)

+## Data Synchroization Background Hosted Service (Example)
+- Traverse through a source db patient list to see if each patient is in the destination db.
+If yes, update it if its last modified date is earlier than this record (destination record is stale).
+If not, update the source record.
+- If this record is not in the destination db, insert it.
+- You can use a UHID or Name or similar ID (not driven by database) to check whether the given entity is there in the destination db.
+Names can be repeated.
+So, using UHID or similar unique ID is recommended.
+- The same steps can be used for each and every entity.
+- The IDs automatically set by the database are unique within the same database but not across two databases.
+So these need to be avoided.
+UHID is the best bet.

 ## EF Core: No Raw SQL Queries please
 With Entity Framework Core, the code becomes simple to maintain.